NancyQuris/nancyquris.github.io/_pages/about.md

 ## Academic Service
 Reviewer for
 - ICLR 2025, 2026
-- Workshop on Test-Time Adaptation/Updates at ICML 2025, ICLR 2026
+- Workshop on Test-Time Updates at ICML 2025, ICLR 2026

 ## Teaching
 Teaching assistant for